An Eye on the Hip-Hop Industry

 "So many people are rapping for all the wrong reasons," said Hale.
 "If you want money, go get a job.
 If you wanna rap, if it's what you wanna do, then do it, but for those that are in it for the money, get out of the way and let the real people do it."

 The afternoon panel featured Brim and Hale, along with Voice Department faculty member Armsted Christian, a Grammy nominee and SESAC Award winner; Charles-Chase Davis, principal and CCO, Crescendo Worldwide; Renee Ochoa, founder/CEO, I've Got Entertainment; and Emmett G. Price author/professor, music/African-American history, Northeastern University.
 Kevin Johnson, a multicultural educator and program manager for Berklee's Office of Cultural Diversity, moderated with Christian.

 The hour-long conversation was set in motion with the question of whether artists and industry professionals have a responsibility to address or curtail some of the misogyny and homophobia prevalent in some corners of the rap world.
-Brim somewhat decried the idea, advancing the "change-people's-hearts-first" argument: "Nothing serves you greater than your own truth- unless we start getting down to what's going on inside of people first."
+Brim somewhat decried the idea, advancing the "change-people's-hearts-first" argument: "Nothing serves you greater than your own truth-[nothing can change] unless we start getting down to what's going on inside of people first."
 Price agreed, describing the sometime-conflict "between culture and capitalism" that contributes to the problem, and reminding the crowd that everything has an audience: what doesn't speak to one listener speaks to another, and "may even keep that cat from committing suicide—you don't know!"